badgerbricker/cautious-meme/proposal.md

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.

-The user will need to imput tasks, priority of the task(optional), and if that task is linked to any other lists.
+The user will need to input tasks, priority of the task(optional), and if that task is linked to any other lists.

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.

-The user interface will be a simple graphical user interface that allows settings and features to be tweaked reguarding the program and its display but also the specific task and its related tasks, priority and other parameters.
+The user interface will be a simple graphical user interface that allows settings and features to be tweaked regarding the program and its display but also the specific task and its related tasks, priority and other parameters.
+It will have an option bar at the top of the program and a list of all the tasks.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.